darklang/docs/docs/contributing/tour-of-backend.md

 The play button on functions and on handlers executes the code on the server, returning updates to the trace of those functions.
-In all other cases, the editor runs code in the JS version, filling in the results of the functions it doesn't have access to (e.g. DB calls) from the traces.
+In all other cases, the editor runs code in the WASM version, filling in the results of the functions it doesn't have access to (e.g. DB calls) from the traces.

 ## Standard library